 Path to Positive: Los Angeles Launch

-Posted by Climate Resolve in # Blog, #Connecting with Others on July 1, 2015
+Posted by Climate Resolve on July 1, 2015

 We know that California is leading on climate — and Los Angeles leaders are part of that charge — so it was great to see a standing-room only crowd assembled in the Tom Bradley Room of Los Angeles City Hall on Thursday, June 25, for the launch of “Path to Positive: Los Angeles—Leveraging Regional Action for Global Impact on Climate Solutions,” an initiative we organized with ecoAmerica.